Abstinence pledge: Studies

+On the other hand, Ray (2023) will talk in depth about virginity checking (VCT) and hymnography (HTG).
+He will also talk about the larger cultural norms that led to these practices.
+These norms show us how much society (especially women) values and expects people to uphold the traditions and customs of purity and righteousness.
+Indeed, such pledges can be perceived as a source of protection against the trend that modern civilization transmission and changing social norms are causing, undermining classical beliefs.
+On the other hand, Ray's (2023) work on the campaign to make harmful cultural practices unacceptable exposes this approach as not up-to-date, rather ineffective, and even dangerous when promoting sexual health and well-being, and in general when taking into account the complexity of nowadays's varied cultural, gender, and sexual development.

 Criticism

 The efficacy of virginity pledges has been extensively studied.
-Some studies have found that virginity pledges may be effective at delaying vaginal intercourse, but that they are ineffective in reducing the incidence of sexually transmitted infections (STIs) because pledgers may replace vaginal intercourse with other sexual activities, such as oral sex and anal sex; other research, however, has suggested no such substitution among pledgers, though pledgers may partake in vaginal or oral sex.
+Some studies suggest virginity pledges may delay vaginal intercourse, but are ineffective in reducing the incidence of sexually transmitted infections because pledgers may replace vaginal sex with other kinds, such as oral sex and anal sex.
+Other studies suggest no such substitution among pledgers, though pledgers may partake in vaginal or oral sex.
 Virginity pledges may also reduce the likelihood of contraceptive use once pledgers decide to engage in sex.
 Though studies have reported this and found that pledgers are more likely to remain virgins by age 25 than those who do not pledge and that those who do become sexually active report fewer sexual partners, at least one study found no difference in the sexual behavior of pledgers and non-pledgers after controlling for pre-existing differences between the groups.
 According to a study published in 2014 from the University of Washington, Evangelical men who made an abstinence pledge and got married would like more conversations about the place of sex in marriage in their churches.